 10-14-09: Delphi Retirement Calculation Spreadsheet

-Through the years, there has been a pension calculator on the Fidelity Netbenefits webpage which would allow you to project your pension for anticipated retirement dates.
-Evidently that link is no longer available.
+Through the years, there has been a pension calculator on the Fidelity Netbenefits webpage which would allow you to project your Delphi pension for anticipated retirement dates.
+That link is no longer available.

 Please be aware that the only PBGC factor in this estimate is the fact that if you did not qualify for an early retirement by August 1, 2009, then you will never qualify for that early retirement pension.